Resources for Current Students

 To reserve Miller Heller House for an event, send an email request to Melinda Stelick and Frank Parish with the dates and time of your event.
 Reservations should be made at least three weeks before the event, and an Event Registration Form must be completed.

-AAP Career Services
+AAP Career Development

 Cornell Career Services